gavinturtl/ics3u-classwork/functional-decomposition.md

 Pick the spoon up and clean it.
 - Pick the spoon up from the gravy
     - Use your dominant hand and take the spoon up from the gravy into the air
-    - Be careful not to get gravy on your own hands to prevent unecessary mess
+    - Be careful not to get gravy on your own hands to prevent unecessary mess.
         - Do so by minimizing the number of fingers you use to pick the spoon up
+        - If this fails, do not worry.
+You can clean your fingers later.
     - Do not drop the spoon back into the gravy or onto the table/floor
         - If you are sitting, keep the spoon suspended over the table to prevent gravy from dripping onto your pants
         - Else, still try to keep the spoon suspended over the table, though it is not as crucial in this case